 - Case investigation is part of the process to support people with suspected or confirmed COVID-19 (cases). - People who have COVID-19 are given information and support to know what to do if they are sick, how to safely isolate and separate themselves from others who are not infected, when to seek emergency medical attention, and how to avoid spreading the virus to others. - In case investigation for K-12 settings, designated staff (e.g., from a public health agency, school, or district) work with a person who has COVID-19 to help them recall everyone with whom they have had close contact during the timeframe while they may have been infectious. - Designated staff then begin contact tracing by confidentially notifying the exposed individuals (close contacts) of their potential exposure as rapidly as possible. - To protect privacy, close contacts are only informed that they may have been exposed to a person with COVID-19.
-They are not told the identity of the person with COVID-19 who identified them as a close contact. - Close contacts are provided with information and support to understand their risk, how to monitor themselves for symptoms, and what steps they need to take, such as quarantine, or testing and wearing a mask, depending on their vaccination status.
-It also is important to help them understand that they could spread the virus to others even if they are not experiencing symptoms of COVID-19.
+They are not told the identity of the person with COVID-19 who identified them as a close contact. - Close contacts are provided with information and support to understand their risk, how to monitor themselves for symptoms, and what steps they need to take, such as quarantine, or testing and wearing a mask, depending on their vaccination and booster status or history of prior infection in the past 90 days. - It also is important to help them understand that they could spread the virus to others even if they are not experiencing symptoms of COVID-19.